-Consult with businesses to solve real business problems in courses that include Calvin Action Projects (CAP).
+Consult with businesses to solve real business problems in courses that include Calvin Action Projects (CAPs).
 This real-world learning experience doesn't just build your resumé—it challenges you to put your learning into practice.

-You will join a group of 4-6 students in a semester-long project consulting in areas like marketing, strategy, operations, management/human resources, finance, accounting or entrepreneurship.
+You will join a group of four to six students in a semester-long project consulting in areas like marketing, strategy, operations, management/human resources, finance, accounting, or entrepreneurship.

 The Calvin Center for Innovation in Business (CCIB) connects the business community to the talent of upperclass Calvin business students.
 Companies who are candidates for CAPs must be experiencing a real challenge or opportunity that has no existing or obvious solution.